marketdesignresearch/MLHCA/README.md

 ## Dependencies

 Prepare your python environment <name_of_your_environment> (whether you do that with `conda`, `virtualenv`, etc.) and activate this environment.
-Then install the required packages as provided in the requirements.txt
+Then, install the required packages as provided in the requirements.txt

 Using pip:
 ```bash